zaus/forms-3rdparty-integration/readme.txt

 [Gravity Forms]: http://www.gravityforms.com/ "Gravity Forms"

 == Frequently Asked Questions ==

+= I need help =

+Submit an issue to the [GitHub issue tracker][] in addition to / instead of the WP Support Forums.

 = How do I add / configure a service? =